MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 ### Re-register using disconnected steps

-You have now completely unregistered in a disconnected scenario and must repeat the steps for registering an Azure Stack environment in a disconnected scenario.
+You've now completely unregistered in a disconnected scenario and must repeat the steps for registering an Azure Stack environment in a disconnected scenario.

 ### Disable or enable usage reporting

 For Azure Stack environments that use a capacity billing model, turn off usage reporting with the **UsageReportingEnabled** parameter using either the **Set-AzsRegistration** or the **Get-AzsRegistrationToken** cmdlets.
 Azure Stack reports usage metrics by default.
-Operators with capacity uses or supporting a disconnected environment needs to turn off usage reporting.
+Operators with capacity uses or supporting a disconnected environment need to turn off usage reporting.

 #### With a connected Azure Stack